Things to do in Heraklion

 ➜ Archiepiscopal Church of St. Titos –

 The meeting point is at Natur Elia opposite the Venetian Port where the dolphin statute is on the roundabout.
-We had a lovely guide who showed us around the city, showing us some of the highlights above.
+We had a lovely guide who showed us around the city, showing us the places set out above.

 Just tip what you like at the end of the tour!

 We looked at booking a day trip online in advance but decided to wait until we had visited the travel agents in Heraklion.
 Lucky we did as we managed to get the tour much cheaper for €46!

 This was split as follows:

 - €26 euros upfront to the travel agent which was for the coach journey,